Temple for Jerusalem

 Gen 28.10: Jacobs dream at Bethel, of angels ascending and descending the ladder, is a Merkavah image of angels (spiritually enlightened people) entering and leaving the future Merkavah for Jerusalem.

 Gen 32.22-32: Jacob wrestles with G-D, is a euphemism of what actually took place.
 Jacob was alone, having sent his wives and children ahead.
-Over night, he wrestled with a male, implying that he was challenged sexually by a passing "angel" or eunuch.
-Jacob overcame sexual impulses, opportunities and offerings by the male.
-By doing so, he was able to teach overcoming the sexual energies between men and males, a significant lesson for Israelite/Jewish male behaviour.
+Over night, he wrestled with a male, implying that he was physically challenged by a passing "angel" or eunuch.
+Jacob overcame impulses, opportunities and offerings by the male.
+By doing so, he was able to teach control of these energies between men and males, a significant lesson for Israelite/Jewish male behaviour.
 The angelic passive male’s blessing of Jacob’s name change to Israel, signifies passing a test, towards patriarchal nation building.
-In blessing Jacob/Israel, the angelic male was also blessed.
+In blessing Jacob/Israel, the angelic male was also blessed (reciprocity of blessing, as Melchizedek and Abraham).
+Rabbinic interpretations state that Jacob was dealing with the spirit of Esau, in his journey to integrate an ethical balance within himself.

 Gen 32.30: So Jacob called the place Peniel saying, “It is because I saw God face to face, and yet my life was spared.”

 This means that Jacob was challenged with a desire that could have destroyed him, which he overcame.
 He met death there and repudiated it for both of them, choosing G-D and life.
 This is what is meant, that he “saw G-D face to face,” death to life, in front of him, and was spared.
-The angelic male did not have the power to overpower and rape, hence the wrestling all night of both Jacob, the male, and their desires.
+The angelic male did not have the power to overpower, hence the wrestling all night of both Jacob, male, and desire.

 Joseph

-Gen 37.23 : Joseph’s relationship to his brothers is defined by them stripping him and throwing him into a cistern, (pit or hole) “with no water in it”, a euphemism for dry rape.
-Joseph was sold to passing Ishmaelite traders, resold to Potiphar, as a beautiful yet defiled slave/prostitute.
+Gen 37.23 : Joseph’s vain relationship to his brothers is redefined by them stripping him (wanting him killed), but throwing him into a cistern, (pit or hole) “with no water in it,” (Rabbinic sources state serpents and scorpions) a suggested euphemism for physical abuse, then sold to passing Ishmaelite traders, then Potiphar, as a beautiful degraded slave.
 Joseph's later success was his determination to right this injustice.
-The Israelites carried Joseph's bones out of Egypt, his sarcophagus either being the essence of the Ark of the Covenant (compare aesthetics) or the Arc was modelled thereon.
-I suggest that the dominant drive of the Israelite sacrificial and centralised ritual, is based on the brother’s guilt of their atrocity and the recognition of the ultimate saving grace of Joseph, a messianic act.
-It is not coincidental that King David placed the final resting place of the Ark, on the Jerusalem site of the ancient eunuch monastery, reaffirming the blessings of Abraham and Melchizedek.
+The Israelites carried Joseph's bones out of Egypt, his sarcophagus either being the essence of the Ark of the Covenant (compare aesthetics) or the Ark modelled thereon.
+This suggests that the dominant drive of the Israelite sacrificial and centralised ritual, is based on the brother’s guilt (not Benjamin nor possibly Judah) of their atrocity, and recognition of the ultimate saving grace of Joseph, a messianic act.
+It is not coincidental that King David placed the final resting place of the Ark, on the Jerusalem site of the ancient eunuch monastery (Sodom's circumcision-practicing escapees), reaffirming the blessings of Abraham and Melchizedek, choosing Zadok as High Priest.
 Joseph's bones are considered reburied in a field, allotted by Jacob for this purpose, near the Patriarchs' graves in Hebron.
 Site not found.

 Moses

-Ex 3: Moses and the Burning Bush is a significant image related to the future Merkavah for Jerusalem, both being a tree or bush, that flames and is not consumed.
+Ex 3: Moses and the Burning Bush at Horeb (Sinai) is a significant image related to the future Merkavah for Jerusalem, both being a tree or bush, that flames and is not consumed.

 Aaron

 Ex 7.8: ‘Take your staff and throw it down before Pharaoh,’ and it will become a snake.”
 A staff is by nature a displaced phallus, which links us to the Divine.
-By throwing down one’s staff, this suggests a depraved act, here to prove a point.
-The staff becoming a serpent implies depraved sexual acts.
-Aaron’s serpent consuming the Egyptian sorcerers serpents implies winning or overcoming a sexual advance, challenge or sorcery.
+Throwing down one’s staff suggests (managing) a depraved act, to reinforce spiritual authority.
+The staff becoming a serpent.
+Aaron’s serpent consuming the Egyptian sorcerers serpents implies overcoming a physical advance, challenge or sorcery.

 Passover

 Ex 12.12: Passover demonstrates the confidence of the Hebrew people to overcome infanticide (the angel of death), and the success of lessons remembered from the patriarch Abraham when offering Isaac, halted by an angel (presumed eunuch) from the Melchizedek monastery of the same site.
-The Israelite family demonstrates spiritual direction and destiny by daubing the posts and lintels with the consumed lamb’s blood.
-This demonstrates the maturing spiritual development of the early Hebrew people and family to manage destructive internal and external jealousies.
+The Israelite family demonstrates spiritual direction and destiny by daubing the posts and lintels with the lamb’s blood.
+This demonstrates the maturing spiritual development of the early Hebrew family and people to manage destructive internal and external jealousies.

 Ex 17:8-16: The Amalekite attack on the Israelites was counteracted by Moses raising his staff to HaShem, reinforcing the spiritual link of the Israelites to the Divine.
-When the staff lowered, this signified the encroachment of Amalek's covert sexual predatory forces over the Israelites.
-The fight against Amalek "from generation to generation" is the same fight as that of G-D and the serpent in Eden, which is ongoing.
+When the staff lowered, this signified the encroachment of Amalek's covert predatory forces over the Israelites.
+The fight against Amalek "from generation to generation" is the same ongoing fight as that of G-D and the chaotic serpent in Eden.
 (See Deut 25:19).
-Amalek can also be an aggressively and egotistical murderous spirit, an overt military enemy, like the 7th October 2023 attack.
+Amalek is also an aggressive egotistical murderous spirit, an overt military enemy, such as recent attacks.

 Moriah

 From Passover until 2 Samuel 24:18-25, where David buys the threshing field of Araunah the Jebusite, the Zadokite priesthood appears in Israelite worship.
-It is precisely the purchasing of this site, that David invites Zadok, (of Eleazar's genealogy) seemingly associated in name with the ancient priesthood of Melchizedek, as High Priest into the national ritual, now developed into its own Levitical establishment.
-Originally, Abraham’s first spiritual dealings with Melchizedek were on this site, including celebrating with bread, wine and tithing, and later the transmuted sacrifice of Isaac, to be remembered at Passover, protecting the Israelite first-born in perpetuity.
+It is precisely the purchasing of this site, that David invites Zadok, (of Eleazar's genealogy) seemingly associated in name with the ancient priesthood of Melchizedek (and slain Jebusite King Adonizedek), as High Priest into the national ritual, now developed into its own Levitical establishment.
+Originally, Abraham’s first spiritual dealings with Melchizedek were on this site, including celebrating with bread, wine and tithing, and later the transmuted sacrifice of Isaac, remembered and enacted at the first Passover, protecting the Israelite first-born in perpetuity.

-The Christian Hebrews 7:3 text states that Melchizedek was without father or mother, no genealogy, which suggests a euphemism for eunuch celibacy, alienated from procreative genealogical continuation.
+The Christian Hebrews 7:3 text states that Melchizedek was without father or mother, no genealogy, which suggests a euphemism for eunuch celibacy.
 Rabbi Isaac the Babylonian states Melchizedek was born circumcised.

 Elijah